 When using EFT with a physical symptom the obvious place to start is with the pain.
 But what if there is no pain?
-Sometimes when people come to us for help with a physical symptom they tell us how painful it has been and how they anticipate further pain but when you ask “on a scale from 0 to 10 where 0 is no pain at all and 10 is as bad as it can be, what number would you give it now?”
-Their response comes back “well it doesn’t hurt just now”.
-Oh where do we get started with EFT when someone has a painless condition with no visible symptoms?
+Sometimes when people come to us for help with a physical symptom they tell us how painful it has been and how they anticipate further pain, but when you ask “on a scale from 0 to 10 where 0 is no pain at all and 10 is as bad as it can be, what number would you give it now?” their response comes back, “Well, it doesn’t hurt just now.”
+Where do we get started with EFT when someone has a painless condition with no visible symptoms?

 Your imagination uses your full consciousness to create metaphors of reality.
 Our conscious consciousness resides in the left hemisphere of the cortex – the thinking part of the brain which seeks meaning and causality and processes sequentially.
 Our imagination is the process of awareness by the left side of the brain of images, sounds and felt senses arising in the right side of the brain which processes spatially or simultaneously in response to emotion generated in our emotional brain.
 Sound too complicated?
 Let’s try again,

 - connected to our body.

 In Imagineering we make use of this chain of connections to gain access to the roots of dis-ease in a gentle and indirect manner.